 ¿Busca guías en español?
 Check out our guides available in Spanish.

-Rinse the black beans to remove excess sodium, then lightly mash them.
+Rinse the beans to remove excess sodium, then mash them.
 A little texture is okay.

-Mix the juice of half the lime into the mashed beans.
-Store the other half for another use.
+Cut the lime in half and squeeze the juice from one half over the mashed beans.
+Stir to combine.
+Store the other half of the lime for another use.

-Spread a thin layer of mashed beans on a tortilla for baby, then add a scoop or two into baby’s bowl.
-Scoop the rest of mashed beans into the other tortilla for yourself and add salt to taste.
+Spread a thin layer of mashed beans on a tortilla for baby, then set aside a scoop or two in a baby bowl.
+Season the rest of the mashed beans with salt to taste for yourself.

 Pediatrician & pediatric gastroenterologist